-

 Across all 16 industries monitored in Google Ads, the average search network CTR by industry rounded out at 3.17 percent.

-Across all 16 industries monitored in Google Ads, the average GDN CTR by industry rounded out at 0.46%.
 So, what’s a good CTR?
 While there is no set number that determines a great CTR, you’ll want it to be high.

 A higher CTR means more clicks for your business and the ability to reach more potential leads.
 A good rule of thumb is to maintain a CTR that is equal to or slightly higher than the average for your industry.

-Why CTR matters for ROI
+Why does CTR matter for ROI?

 When you improve CTR, you can: